+This chapter describes the WebLogic Spring SCA applications that will be deployed to WebLogic Server.
 WebLogic Spring SCA applications can be run in a standalone instance of WebLogic Server or can be assembled as components of SCA composites in Oracle SOA.
-This chapter describes WebLogic Spring SCA applications that will be deployed to WebLogic Server.